The Pros and Cons of 8 Popular Databases

 - Default settings are not secure.

 The database engine allows you to choose from a variety of storage engines, and it makes great use of resources via an optimizer that increases query performance and processing.
-It’s also highly compatible with MySQL, and it is a drop in replacement with exact matching of commands and APIs because many of the developers of MySQL were involved in its development.
+It's also highly compatible with MySQL, and it is a drop in replacement with exact matching of commands and APIs because many of the developers of MySQL were involved in its development.
+Compared to MySQL, MariaDB is more community-driven.

 - The system is fast and stable.